-And Heather look one of the things we’ve found here that’s very easy when you’re small system to look at a 200 or 300-page asset management plan that’s being produced by LA or New York or a major system.
+And Heather look one of the things we’ve found here that are very easy when you’re a small system to look at a 200 or 300-page asset management plan that’s being produced by LA or New York or a major system.

 And that’s just ridiculous.
 We can’t do that and the sure answer is you don’t need to do that.